Ropes/go-linker-vars-example/README.md

 # go-linker-vars-example
-This project is a simple example of using Go build linker flags to set package variables deeper than just main.
+This project is a simple example of using `go build` linker flags to set package variables deeper than just main which is well covered.
 I created this repo because I didn't find a good example on the topic of deeper variables which could be imported into multiple main packages.
 Full documentation for the [go command](https://golang.org/cmd/go/).

 **NOTE: This repo example repo is built using Go 1.5.2, I know for a fact the flags changed since 1.4.x.
 However the same concepts should are available just check the documentation**